nitrogenlabs/lex/README.md

 ```

 Options:
-- `--fix`: Automatically fix problems
+- `--fix`: Automatically fix problems (including AI-powered fixes when configured)

-- `--aifix`: Use AI to fix problems that standard ESLint can't resolve
+When AI is configured in your `lex.config.js`, the `--fix` option will automatically use AI to fix problems that standard ESLint can't resolve.

 ### `clean`